ssteel678/NCSR-RISK-LSU-UNIVERISTY-ASSESSMENT/README.md

 <h2>Description</h2>
 Project consists of an NSCR Version 1.1 assessment that was performed on Louisiana State University's IT Security policies.
 This assessment is based on maturity levels 1- 7.
-Based on this assesment, this will determine the overall health of the institutions IT security polices and log gaps and suggest improvements to enhance the organizations security posture based on the information this was provided for this assessment.
+Based on this assesment, this will determine the overall health of the institutions IT security polices,log gaps ,and suggest improvements to enhance the organizations security posture based on the information this was provided for this assessment.
+The assessment also provides 10 samples of 108 questions of the assessment with a risk assessment showing the serverity of the risk (High,Medium,Low) based on the report of the lowerest maturity levels of the NSCR assessment
 <br />